 The annual financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), the Companies Act of South Africa and the Listings Requirements of the JSE Limited on the historical cost basis, except as set out below, and incorporate the principal accounting policies set out below.
-The principal accounting policies applied in the preparation of the financial statements are set out below.
 They are presented in South African Rands.